 It's not as friendly to my larger glasses: The eye area on the new Quest is a bit smaller, and the included foam padding feels firmer and cushier.
 But my glasses now seem a bit more jammed in than on the older Quest.
-Facebook is selling a fit pack ($39) with a few different snap-out foam frames for different face types, so maybe I need one of those.
-But after a month, the foam has broken in a bit and felt better.
+Meta sells a fit pack ($50) with a few different snap-out foam frames for different face types, so maybe I need one of those.

-No expandable storage: The 128GB on the $299 Quest will hold enough games and apps, I think (theheld a few dozen app downloads, but 128GB should be enough).
+No expandable storage: The 128GB on the $400 Quest will hold enough games and apps for most people (a few dozen, roughly).
 Still, no expandable storage means that you need to choose carefully.
 Hardcore VR users should consider the 256GB option.

 You can't really use it in sunlight: The Oculus Quest 2 is like a vampire -- keep it indoors.
 Direct sunlight can cause permanent damage to the displays if beams go through the inner lenses, and when I played outside, the headset tracking had some trouble finding the controllers.
 It's a reminder that VR headsets still aren't everyday take-absolutely-anywhere things quite yet, though I've done some outdoorsy experiments from time to time.

-A possible magic doorway to more, but what about Facebook?
+A possible magic doorway to more, but what happens next with Meta?

-Besides whatever concerns about Facebook and data you may have, there's also the question of how open Facebook allows its VR universe to be.
+Besides whatever concerns about Facebook and data you may have, there's also the question of how open Meta will allow its VR universe to be.
 While the Quest connects easily with PCs, what about the future of phones?
 How will the Quest dovetail with the apps we use every day?
 Right now, it doesn't.
-But the future ahead will be about phones and tablets that plug into VR and AR, and the Oculus Quest needs to be part of that future, too.
+Mark Zuckerberg keeps pledging that the Quest's future will be open.
+But the future ahead will be about phones and tablets that plug into VR and AR, and the Quest needs to find a way to be part of that future, too.